heindsight/lineno.vim/README.md

 # lineno.vim

-This very simple vim plugin provides commands to simultaneously set the `number` and `relativenumber` vim options and to switch between different combinations of `number` and `relativenumber`.
+This very simple plugin provides commands to simultaneously set the `number` and `relativenumber` options in vim and to switch between different combinations of these options.

 ## Installation